archfz/yousubs/README.md

 1. Open a shell and run ``yousubs``.
 This will start a server and open the application in your primary browser.
-2. Create an account on the opened page, login and enjoy.
+2. Create an account on the opened page with a gmail account that has youtube subscription mails.
+3. Login and enjoy.

 ## How it works